anandvip/vartrav_randomly/about.md

 ### Features:
 * FPOs are a political class rooms turned battle fields, never works with the present mindset of people in top positions of FPO.
-* Alocated budgets are treated as *who cares* attitude.
+* Allocated budgets are treated as *who cares* attitude.
 * Support from local agriculture offices are completely corrupt and seek benefits to approve the scheme funds.

 ## Solutions